Skip to content

 Key Takeaways

-• Tariffs are taxes imposed by one country on goods or services imported from another country.
+• Tariffs are taxes imposed by one country on goods imported from another country.

 • Tariffs are intended to make domestic goods and services more competitive by making imported products more expensive.
 But in reality, tariffs burden domestic businesses and consumers.